 Electronic bikes are surging in popularity lately all over the country and here in Aspen.
-E-bikes are great for those who want to go further and see more but are limited by lung capacity in the altitude.
-Pedal assist allows cyclists to get as much help with pedaling from their bike as energy exerted.
+E-bikes are great for those who want to go further and see more without the heart-pounding workout of a traditional bike (or carbon footprint of a car).
+Pedal-assist allows cyclists to get as much help with pedaling from their bike as energy exerted.
 The more force put into pedaling, the more help the motor will give.
-And once you’re ready to give it a go all on your own, pedal assist can be turned off for a greater workout.
+And once you’re ready to give it a go all on your own, pedal-assist can be turned off for a greater workout.

 As of May 2018, e-bikes are allowed on the Rio Grande, Owl Creek, Brush Creek, Crystal, Aspen Mass, Basalt Old Snowmass, Emma, Lazy Glen, and East of Aspen trails after the county repealed a nine-month moratorium.
 Some of these are paved, others dirt, but none are single track.
 Those are left to human-powered cross country and downhill mountain bikes.